Interactive visualisation of the Mandelbrot set using the Genie app

 Conclusion

-This application is a digital tool for researching one of the most famous objects of modern mathematics.
-Virtual laboratories of this type allow you to study fractal geometry without having to program visualization yourself.
-By modeling various areas of the complex plane and changing the calculation parameters, the user experimentally explores the properties of fractals: self-similarity, infinite detail, and boundary complexity.
-The application can serve as a textbook on fractal geometry, dynamical systems theory, and complex analysis.
+This application is a digital tool for studying one of the most famous objects in modern mathematics.
+Virtual laboratories of this type allow you to study fractal geometry without having to programme the visualisation yourself.
+By modelling various regions of the complex plane and adjusting the calculation parameters, the user can experimentally explore the properties of fractals: self-similarity, infinite detail and boundary complexity.
+The application can serve as a textbook on fractal geometry, the theory of dynamical systems and complex analysis.
 The combination of Engee and Genie opens up opportunities for creating interactive materials that make abstract mathematical concepts visual and accessible to a wide audience.